thanhitkeaung09/How-to-do-Api/README.md

 # How to do Api

-How to do is learning managment system mobile applicatino , this is the backend api using laravel and the frontend dashboard is with react js .
+How to do is learning managment system mobile application , this is the backend api using laravel and the frontend dashboard is with react js .